 One important source of evidence for Warring States beliefs about the afterlife can be found in tombs.
 The tomb of the Marquis Yi of Zeng from the late 5th century BCE is an extremely lavish example.
-163 It is made up of four rooms: living quarters, an armory, a harem, and a main hall for meeting guests and conducting rituals.
-164 In total, the tomb contains thousands of items interred with the deceased for him to use in the afterlife.
-165 This includes 21 young female sacrificial victims who were believed to be servants of the Marquis, as well as ritual bronze vessels and about 20 musical instruments, one of which is a huge set of bronze bells.
-166
+It is made up of four rooms: living quarters, an armory, a harem, and a main hall for meeting guests and conducting rituals.
+In total, the tomb contains thousands of items interred with the deceased for him to use in the afterlife.
+This includes 21 young female sacrificial victims who were believed to be servants of the Marquis, as well as ritual bronze vessels and about 20 musical instruments, one of which is a huge set of bronze bells.

 The fact that the human sacrifices and an accompanying dog (thought to be the deceased's pet) were placed inside the tomb along with the body of the Marquis contrasts with the previous custom of placing them in pits underneath or to the side.
-167 This, combined with the layout of the tomb in the shape of a residence, and its contents, which included clothes, food, and the first known set of bells and chimes suspended on their racks instead of being separated from them as in earlier tombs, suggests that the Marquis was believed to continue his normal daily activities in the afterlife.
-168
+This, combined with the layout of the tomb in the shape of a residence, and its contents, which included clothes, food, and

-162 Lothar von Falkenhausen, "Mortuary Behavior in Pre-Imperial Qin: A Religious Interpretation," in Religion and Chinese Society, ed.
+Lothar von Falkenhausen, "Mortuary Behavior in Pre-Imperial Qin: A Religious Interpretation," in Religion and Chinese Society, ed.
 John Lagerwey (Hong Kong: The Chinese University Press, 2004), 117.

-163 Lothar Von Falkenhausen, Suspended Music: Chime Bells in the Culture of Bronze Age China, (Berkeley: University of California Press, 1993), 7.
+&lt;sup>163 Lothar Von Falkenhausen, Suspended Music: Chime Bells in the Culture of Bronze Age China, (Berkeley: University of California Press, 1993), 7.